georgetomzaridis/oasth-telematics-api-documentation/docs/source/index.rst

 Unofficial OASTH Telematics API
 ===================================

-**OASTH Telematics API** is a unofficial microservice, that gathers real-time (per request) data from existing OASTH API Infrastructure, organize / format and provide it in a usefull way *(developer friendly)* using JSON format.
+**OASTH Telematics API** was a unofficial microservice, that gathers real-time (per request) data from existing OASTH API Infrastructure, organize / format and provide it in a usefull way *(developer friendly)* using JSON format.
 Created by `George Tomzaridis <https://georgetomzaridis.eu/>`_ and is open for public usage.